Pavelski goals not enough for Stars, now in 3-1 Cup hole

-No U.S. born-player has more playoff goals than Joe Pavelski.
-No player has scored in a single postseason more this late in his career.
+No U.S.-born player has scored more playoff goals than Joe Pavelski.
+No player has put more pucks in the net during a single postseason this late in his career.

 That may not be enough for Pavelski and the Dallas Stars, who are in a deep, deep hole in the Stanley Cup Final.